-LEO BENATAR (63).
-Mr. Benatar is Senior Vice President of 1993 the Company, a position held since 1993, and Chairman and Chief Executive Officer of Engraph, Inc. (printer and fabricator of roll labels, decals, specialty paperboard items and flexible packaging), Atlanta, Georgia, a position held since 1981.
-Engraph, Inc. became a wholly owned subsidiary of the Company as a result of a merger of the two companies on October 21, 1993.
-He was President of М lead Packaging, a division of the Mead Corporation, from 1 972 to 1981.
-Mr. Benatar is a director of Interstate В akeries Corporation, Mohawk Industries, Inc. and R riverwood International Corporation, and is Deputy C hairman of the Federal Reserve Bank of Atlanta.
+NAME, AGE, PRINCIPAL OCCUPATION FOR LAST FIVE SERVED AS A YEARS AND DIRECTORSHIPS IN PUBLIC CORPORATIONS DIRECTOR SINCE ------ LEO BENATAR (63).
+Mr. Benatar is Senior Vice President of 1993 the Company, a position held since 1993, and Chairman and Chief Executive Officer of Engraph, Inc. (printer and fabricator of roll labels, decals, specialty paperboard ----- items and flexible packaging), Atlanta, Georgia, a ----- position held since 1981.
+Engraph, Inc. became a wholly owned subsidiary of the Company as a result of a merger of 1972 to 1981.
+Mr. Benatar is a director of Interstate Bakeries Corporation, Mohawk Industries, Inc. and Riverwood International Corporation, and is Deputy Chairman of the Federal Reserve Bank of Atlanta.